 Maintain a Stable Weight

-Maintaining a consistent weight after your BBL can help preserve the results.
+Maintaining a consistent weight after your buttock fat transfer is important.
 Significant weight fluctuations can impact the fat cells that were transferred, altering the overall appearance.
 A balanced diet combined with regular exercise is key to supporting your long-term outcome.

 Stay Hydrated